Weixinwang-Northeastern-University/webapp/README.md

 1. Need to run code by using "nodemon app.js"

-2. Open another command and type in "curl -v http://locallost:3000/", the webpage will return server status "OK"
+2. Open an webpage and input "http://locallost:3000/", the webpage will return server status "OK"

 3. Open another command, type in "curl -v http://localhost:3000/", you will get following picture.